PsuAstro528/lab7-start/README.md

 # Astro 528 Lab 7

 For this lab you will be submitting jobs to the Roar Collab computer cluster that is part of Penn State's [Advanced CyberInfrastructure (ACI)](https://ics.psu.edu/computing-services/system-specifications/).
-The class has already been using ACI in previous labs.
-We've used developed code and run it interactively using the JupyterLab server avaliable via the [Open OnDemand portal](https://portal.aci.ics.psu.edu).
-These are good for code development, data visualization and small scale tests of your code, including a few processors.
+The class has already been using Roar Collab in previous labs.
+We've used developed code and run it interactively using the BYOE JupyterLab environment and Pluto servers provided for the class.
+These are very helpful for code development, data visualization and small scale tests of your code, including a few processors.
 However, the real power of having access to a computer cluster is being able to access dozens or hundreds of processor cores.

 A typical science application is to run run dozens, hundreds or even thousands of similar calculations.
 For that, scientists need to be able to automate their calculations via scripts.
 Those scripts will also tell the computer cluster (technically the *resource manager* and the *scheduler*) the information necessary to assign you jobs to a computer that has the requested configuration and to schedule that in a fair way given all the other jobs that haven submitted.
-A subset of ACI known as [ACI-B](https://ics.psu.edu/computing-services/ics-aci-user-guide/#07-00-running-jobs-on-aci-b) (where B is for "Batch") is designed to meet these needs.
-All students registered for this class should already have access to an *allocation*, named "ebf11_d_g_gc_default".

 ## Exercise 1:  Using the ICDS-ACI Roar Clusters
 #### Goals: